 GRA Application Form

-Eligible faculty members can download the FY2023 GRA Application Form here.
-Applicants can fill out the application, save, and e-mail the completed form to orcs [at] emerson.edutitle="Email the Office of Research and Creative Scholarship" by October 20, 2022.
+Eligible faculty members can access the FY2023 GRA Application Form here.
+Applicants can fill out the application and make changes to the form until the deadline date of October 20, 2022.

 GRA Application cycle opens

 November 1, 2022

 Applicants notified of funding decisions

 November 1, 2022 through May 7, 2023